 Understanding these differences will save you time and money.
 The International Association of Master Penmen, Engrossers and Teachers of Handwriting (IAMPETH) distinguishes between "business writing" (cursive) and "ornamental penmanship" (calligraphy) based on intent, tooling, and execution speed.
 Here's what actually separates them:

 If you're still not sure which one you need, think about it this way: cursive is for writing faster than you type by hand.
 Calligraphy is for creating something people will frame and hang on a wall.
 Want to test both?
-Try our cursive text generator to see different styles instantly, or explore our custom practice sheet generator to start learning either skill.
+Try our font generator to compare cursive and calligraphy styles side-by-side, or explore our custom practice sheet generator to start learning either skill.

 What is Cursive Writing?